iptv-org/epg/README.md

 Usage: npm run grab --- [options]

 Options:
-  -s, --site <name>             Name of the site to parse -c, --channels <path>         Path to *.channels.xml file (required if the "--site" attribute is
+  -s, --site <name>             Name of the site to parse (env: SITE) -c, --channels <path>         Path to *.channels.xml file (required if the "--site" attribute is
-                                not specified)
-  -o, --output <path>           Path to output file (default: "guide.xml") -l, --lang <code>             Filter channels by language (ISO 639-2 code) -t, --timeout <milliseconds>  Override the default timeout for each request -d, --delay <milliseconds>    Override the default delay between request --days <days>                 Override the number of days for which the program will be loaded
+                                not specified) (env: CHANNELS) -o, --output <path>           Path to output file (default: "guide.xml", env: OUTPUT) -l, --lang <code>             Filter channels by language (ISO 639-2 code) (env: LANG) -t, --timeout <milliseconds>  Override the default timeout for each request (env: TIMEOUT) -d, --delay <milliseconds>    Override the default delay between request (env: DELAY) --days <days>                 Override the number of days for which the program will be loaded (defaults to the value from the site config) (env: DAYS) --maxConnections <number>     Limit on the number of concurrent requests (default: 5, env:
+                                MAX_CONNECTIONS)
-                                (defaults to the value from the site config) --maxConnections <number>     Limit on the number of concurrent requests (default: 1) --cron <expression>           Schedule a script run (example: "0 0 * * *") --gzip                        Create a compressed version of the guide as well (default: false)
+  --cron <expression>           Schedule a script run (example: "0 0 * * *") (env: CRON)
+  --gzip                        Create a compressed version of the guide as well (default: false,
+                                env: GZIP)
+  -h, --help                    display help for command
 ```

 ### Access the guide by URL